Rekast777/American-State-Capital-Quiz/README.md

 # Projects
 This program was written using Netbeans, which has its own built-in GUI.
-I do not think this program will run with a different IDE.
 In order to run this program, follow the steps below:
   1. Install Netbeans
   2. In Netbeans, go to File > Import Project > From ZIP...